FOyelude/Analysis-of-Power-Outage-over-the-Last-10-Years/README.md

 ---

-# 📌 INSIGHT 4 — Supply & Demand Issues contribute most to Severe Downtimes (Up to 15 Days MTTR)
+# 📌 INSIGHT 4 — Supply & Demand Issues cause downtimes of up to an alarming 15 Days

 ### Story